jordanleeeee/chess-game/README.md

-## **A chess game constructed by java and javafx with OOP concept**
+## **A chess game constructed by Java and Javafx with OOP concept**

-chess rules can be found at https://en.wikipedia.org/wiki/Chess
+Chess rules can be found at https://en.wikipedia.org/wiki/Chess

-this program support all moving rules including casting and en Passant.
+This program support all moving rules including casting and en Passant.
+Chess must move according to rules, invalid move is not allowed.
+Moreover, a game is lose only when checkmate or resign, intentionally or unintentionally to place King in danger is prohibited.
+The program can detect checkmate automatically, notification will be generated once checkmate occur.

 Extra feature(undo and step record) has been made.

-chess image is not so clear as it is hard to found good image on the internet, sorry about that...
+Chess image is not so clear as it is hard to found good image on the internet, sorry about that...